HKU-Smart-Mobility-Lab/map-boardcast/README.md

 ## Citation
 If you use any part of this repo, you are highly encouraged to cite our paper:

-Chen, T., Shen, Z., Feng, S., Yang, L., & Ke, J. (2023).
-Dynamic Adjustment of Matching Radii under the Broadcasting Mode: A Novel Multitask Learning Strategy and Temporal Modeling Approach. arXiv preprint arXiv:2312.05576.
+Chen, T., Shen, Z., Feng, S., Yang, L., & Ke, J. (2025).
+Dynamic matching radius decision model for on-demand ride services: A deep multi-task learning approach.
+Transportation Research Part E: Logistics and Transportation Review, 193, 103822.

 ## Getting Started with this Project